 Unlimited duration: statistical election data (non-identifying data)

-1. Categories of data processed: Civil status, Identity, Identification data; Data on the association and its dealings; Data needed for electronic voting (Belenios solution installed on Afnic server)
+- Categories of data processed: Civil status, Identity, Identification data; Data on the administrative life of the association; Data on the collaborative life of the association via asso.afnic.fr; Data needed for electronic voting (Belenios solution installed on Afnic server)

-Data on the association and its dealings: The persons statutorily responsible for managing the association.
+– Data on the administrative life of the association: The persons statutorily responsible for managing the association.
 The departments responsible for administering and managing members.
 The public in the case of application of the Patrimony Code and the framework of access to administrative documents.
 The data subject in the case of application of the framework of access to administrative documents.

 Management of Afnic’s social network accounts